projectriff/cli/docs/riff_knative_deployer_create.md

       --function-ref name       name of function to deploy -h, --help                    help for create
+      --image image             container image to deploy
+      --limit-cpu cores         the maximum amount of cpu allowed, in CPU cores (500m = .5 cores) --limit-memory bytes      the maximum amount of memory allowed, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
-      --image image             container image to deploy -n, --namespace name          kubernetes namespace (defaulted from kube config) --tail                    watch deployer logs
+  -n, --namespace name          kubernetes namespace (defaulted from kube config)
+      --tail                    watch deployer logs
       --wait-timeout duration   duration to wait for the deployer to become ready when watching logs (default "10m")